 - Guards against dilution of project deliverables, with in-depth inputs on all related issues

-- Oversees changes to processes and rules, to keep project objective intact
+- Oversees changes to processes and rules, to keep project objectives intact

-- Shares training material and encourages user documentation
+- Shares training material and encourage user documentation

-- Tailors test cases and validates the results obtained by running such test drills
+- Tailors test cases and validate the results obtained by running such test drills

 - Evaluate the usability and accuracy of product or service in the final phase of the project and give feedback